 Nannies are brilliant.
 They work from your house, which is highly convenient, they can shift their hours around, they get to know your child superbly well, and they can even sort out your child’s clothes, bedroom and food.

 The downside?
 It’ll cost you.
-On average, a nanny costs £37,000 in London – equating to more than the first £50,000 of your salary.
-Additionally, solo children don’t get the development benefits of being around other babies and toddlers from a young age.
+On average, an independent nanny costs £37,000 in London – equating to more than the first £50,000 of your salary before tax, and that's not including agency finding fees and the other tax and pension contributions you need to factor in as their employer.
+Additionally, you might want your child to be around other children all of the day (not just at playgroups for part of the day) for the additional developmental benefits of being around other babies and toddlers from a young age.

 It’s super flexible: the nanny can pick up from one house and drop off at another, babysit, run an errand, stay in for a delivery.